zeusta/Docs/extensions/Guide By Business Flow/Purchase Management/Magento 1.md

 ![](PM1images/image025.png)

 This tab updates how many of each product in the PO you have received.
 You can mark all items as received, or manually do that for some products.
-If you have installed the Barcode Management module, you can also enter the product’s barcode and update its delivery status.
+If you have installed the Barcode Management module, you can also enter the product’s barcode and update its delivery status.<br/>
 - **Returned Items** tab:

 This tab records all products in the PO which you have returned to the supplier.
 Please note that you can only return products which you have received.